The

 There are quantities of bungalows or bungaloid houses located in the district, particularly in the east section, built from about 1913 through the 1930s.
 Most of these are in the craftsman style, or show craftsman influence in the use of exposed rafter tails and triangular braces, three over one or four over one novelty sash, wood shingling and pyramidal porch columns.
 While most are relatively modest in scale and detailing, there are also a number of well-detailed bungalows.
 On west Franklin Street are the Maroun House, a jerkin-headed "English cottage" and the stone and shingle W.C.
 Stack House.
 On S. Church Street is the Allen Heath House, with jerkin-headed gables and dormers and the Samuel Howie House, whose cross-gable roof is supported at the front by battered brick columns with tan brick capitals and which has a notable craftsman style interior.
 Among the non-bungalow craftsman style houses are the near-twin R.E.
 Heath and Gilmer Clontz Houses on Everett Street.

 A sole, but striking example of the Spanish Mission Revival is the two-story, brick, M.G.
-Sheppard House
+Sheppard House with its pent roofs of metal Spanish tile.

 During the late 1920s and the 1930s, the Tudor Revival style was employed for several houses in the district.
 Most notable of these is the George B. McClellan House on west Franklin Street, though the F.M.
 Morgan House on S. Hayne and a number of smaller residences show Tudor Revival influence.